What Are VOCs in Floors? A Guide to Non-Toxic Flooring

 The EPA has set standards for products that meet the Indoor Air Quality (IAQ) Certification standard.
 The most recognized standard is FloorScore.
 FloorScore does in-lab VOC testing and certifies flooring materials, underlayments, wall bases, and adhesives that comply with IAQ emissions.

 The Resilient Floor Covering Institute (RFCI) is an independent, privately held label that created FloorScore with Scientific Certification Systems (SCS) to ensure unbiased testing and auditing.
-FloorScore prides itself in providing certifications for the best non-toxic flooring.
+Above all, FloorScore prides itself in providing certifications for the best non-toxic flooring.

-|Related Content >> Vinyl Flooring Buying Guide: Find the Best Vinyl Flooring|
+|Related Content >> Vinyl Flooring Buying Guide: Find the Best Vinyl Flooring

 What Does a GreenGuard Certification Mean?